Mohamed-Ibrahim810/Ai-Data-Analysis-Assistant/DOCUMENTATION.md

 ## Architecture Overview

-The app uses Streamlit for a single-page architecture with tabbed navigation, integrating Google's Generative AI (Gemini) for natural language data analysis.
+The app uses Streamlit for a single-page architecture with tabbed navigation, integrating Google's Gemini AI (Flash 2.0) for natural language data analysis.

 **Design Principles:**